Bob Broeg

-Robert William Patrick Broeg (March 18, 1918 – October 28, 2005) was an American sportswriter.
+Robert William Patrick Broeg (March 18, 1918 – October 28, 2005) was an American sportswriter and newspaper editor who covered the St. Louis Cardinals for the St. Louis Post-Dispatch for forty years.

+Biography

+Early life

-Born and raised in St. Louis, Missouri, he officially covered the St. Louis Cardinals for forty years.
-He graduated from Cleveland High School (Class of '36) and the University of Missouri before entering the United States Marines.
+Broeg was born and raised in St. Louis, Missouri.
+He graduated from Cleveland High School in 1936 and the University of Missouri before entering the United States Marines.
 He served in Washington as a result of an eye injury suffered at birth.

+Career in sports journalism

-After the war, Broeg joined the St. Louis Post-Dispatch.
+After the war, Broeg joined the St. Louis Star-Times and then the St. Louis Post-Dispatch in 1945.
+He was reportedly the most prolific writer in the history of the Post-Dispatch.
+He penned his final Post-Dispatch column in 2004.

+He first covered the St. Louis Browns.
 He was privy to many important events in baseball history.
 Broeg was partially responsible for the famous picture of Eddie Gaedel at the plate in 1951.
 He told the photographer to stay at the game until Gaedel came to the plate and the picture was taken.

 Later, he helped Bob Gibson win the 1967 World Series.
-Gibson was unable to get breakfast at the Cardinals' hotel in Boston, so Broeg delivered a ham and egg sandwich to the star right-hander.
-Gibson pitched a complete game and carried his team to victory.
+Gibson was unable to get breakfast at the Cardinals' hotel in Boston, so Broeg delivered a ham and egg sandwich.
+Gibson pitched a complete, winning game.

-Among other things, Broeg is known for coining the nickname "Stan the Man" for Cardinal baseball player Stan Musial, championing the Hall of Fame causes of Cardinals Red Schoendienst, Enos Slaughter and Chick Hafey and helping to devise, and successfully push for the first pension plan for veteran major-league players.
+Broeg is known for coining the nickname "Stan the Man" for Cardinal baseball player Stan Musial, working on the Hall of Fame causes of Cardinals Red Schoendienst, Enos Slaughter and Chick Hafey and helping to devise, and successfully push for the first pension plan for veteran major-league players.

+Broeg published 20 books on sports.
+He also wrote a column for The Sporting News for decades.

 Broeg was named to the board of directors of the Baseball Hall of Fame in 1972, a position he held for 28 years.
 He was also a longtime member of the Committee on Baseball Veterans.

-His knowledge was reported to be encyclopedic, even into his 80s.
-His willingness to share that knowledge with everyone from colleagues and loyal readers to complete strangers at the ballpark or on the street endeared him to fans spanning multiple generations.
-He penned his last column in 2004.
+Personal life, death, and legacy

+Broeg was married first to Dorothy Carr; she died of cancer in 1975.
+He married Lynette Anton Emmenegger in 1977; she died in 2018.
+Broeg had no children.

+Broeg said he wished his epitaph to read, "Hopefully, he was fair, as in just, not as in mediocre."
+After five years of health problems that included two strokes, Bob Broeg died several days after the final game of the 2005 World Series.
+He was 87.

 The St. Louis chapter of the Society for American Baseball Research is named for Bob Broeg.
 He was awarded the J. G. Taylor Spink Award in 1979.
 He was elected to the National Sportscasters and Sportswriters Hall of Fame in 1997.

-Broeg said he wished his epitaph to read, "Hopefully, he was fair, as in just, not as in mediocre."
-Bob Broeg died five hours after the final game of the 2005 World Series.
-He was 87.